ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 ### The transaction trail

-There is longer a CTC (cannonical transaction chain) contract.
+There is no longer a CTC (cannonical transaction chain) contract.
 Instead, L2 blocks are saved to the Ethereum blockchain using a non-contract address (`0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0001`), to minimize the L1 gas expense.

 [The block and transaction format is also different](https://github.com/ethereum-optimism/optimism/blob/develop/specs/rollup-node.md#l2-chain-derivation).